You can’t breathe without empathy! It’s oxygen for your soul.

 Connect with Emotions Today

 Who is a safe person that you can talk to today about how you’re feeling?
 Who needs your listening, caring heart?
 Everyday we need to give and receive empathy.
-Rarely does a day go by that Kristi and I don’t do this for each other.
+Rarely does a day go by that Kristi and I don’t do this for each other–we call it “Soul Talks,” which is the name of our weekly podcast.
 And it’s the most important ministry we offer to pastors and leaders.

 There is no intimacy with God or fruitful ministry to others without empathy.